Chapter III: Downfall

-Chapter III: Downfall is the third studio album by Swiss/German symphonic metal band Ad Infinitum, released by Napalm Records on 31 March 2023.
+Chapter III: Downfall is the third studio album by the Swiss symphonic metal band Ad Infinitum, released by Napalm Records on 31 March 2023.

 Reception

 The album received mostly positive reviews.
 Distorted Sound stated: "Heavily inspired by the history and mythology of Ancient Egypt, 'Chapter III - Downfall' is an album where every track is a potential single in waiting, it's a lean, efficient and finely-tuned machine.
 It's three-quarters-of-an-hour packed with pop choruses, bouncy rhythms and catchy melodies, with just the right amount of grit under the fingernails."